amyzyck/AmyZyck_Notebook/_posts/2019-07-15-Testing-Soft-and-Hard-Homogenization-Round-3.md

 Fragment #1607 had algae covering the top of the fragment.
 Pieces were broken off at the bottom and used for the following extraction protocol.

-DNA RNA Extraction Protocol found [here](https://github.com/emmastrand/EmmaStrand_Notebook/blob/master/_posts/2019-05-31-Zymo-Duet-RNA-DNA-Extraction-Protocol.md).
+Soft and Hard homogenization, and DNA/RNA Extractions followed this [protocol](https://github.com/emmastrand/EmmaStrand_Notebook/blob/master/_posts/2019-06-05-Soft-and-Hard-Homogenization-Protocol.md).
+General Zymo Duet RNA DNA Extraction protocol found [here](https://github.com/emmastrand/EmmaStrand_Notebook/blob/master/_posts/2019-05-31-Zymo-Duet-RNA-DNA-Extraction-Protocol.md).

 2-3 fragment pieces were clipped per coral.
 The following photo depicts the fragment pieces in RNA DNA shield before soft and hard homogenization steps.